ORIGINAL NOTICES REGARDING COVID-19 PROTOCOLS ###

 Additionally, until our state is out of emergency and we are no longer operating under SafeStartWA Phase Protocol; all focus groups will be set to ensure participants maintain 6′ spacing and proper social distancing.

 We hope to be able to resume in-person focus groups in our Washington State-based facilities (Spokane and Seattle/Tacoma) after October 1st (extended from our initial hopes of opening June 15th) or when Phase 3 is implemented in the County in which each of our facilities resides.
 Phase 3 allows for gatherings of no more than 10 people.
 Better understand how the state of Washington is opening up in phases.

 An important thing to note; Strategic Research’s operations have not ceased.
 We are still actively recruiting individuals for surveys, qualboards, and online focus groups and will resume recruiting and conducting in-person research once it is safe again using appropriate work from home and social distancing guidelines for all employees and key staff.
-Offering these non-in-person research opportunities are a great way for us all to continue to gain insights into our communities while being safe and not contributing to this public health crisis.
+Offering these non-in-person research opportunities is a great way for us all to continue to gain insights into our communities while being safe and not contributing to this public health crisis.

 Given all our recruiting activities are done on CATI workstations our wonderful employees have the opportunity to work from home on all recruiting and data collection projects.
 Our office in Spokane is also naturally designed for social distancing, and we are able to ensure we are even staying 6 feet apart when working in-person in our call center for those who are unable to work from home due to technology limitations.